Locations:

 What causes Klippel-Trenaunay syndrome?

-KTS may cause complications such as:
+KTS may cause complications like:

 Diagnosis and Tests